bitbasher/cppsnippets/DEVELOPMENT.md

 2. Avoid Unix utilities (head, tail, grep, wc, etc.)
 3. Use `Select-Object -Last N` for showing output tails
 4. Use `Select-Object -First N` for showing output heads
+5. The ^ line continuation does not work in powershell - no multi-line commands

 **Agent Instruction:** "This is a PowerShell environment.
 Avoid Unix commands; use native PowerShell cmdlets instead."